panlm/partner-lab-taiwan/rest/calm/calm_workshop_lab5_api.rst

 Configure Postman (Optional)
 ****************************
-This lab will use Postman allowing you to preserve the v3 REST API Requests so they can be used later when demonstrating NuCalm REST API's and HOW-TO guidance with a partner or customer.
+This lab will use Postman allowing you to preserve the v3 REST API Requests so they can be used later when demonstrating NuCalm REST APIs and HOW-TO guidance with a partner or customer.
 If you use another REST API tool, feel to use it in place of Postman.

 Lab setup for Postman:  configure-postman_

-Accessing the REST API's
+Accessing the REST APIs
 ************************
 A link for launching the REST API Explorer may not be accessible via Prism Central - specifically in the case of AOS v5.5.
 The explorer can be launched by explicitly typing the *url* in the address bar of your browser as follows: